3nol/how-to-git/03_branches/README.md

 - `git branch -d <branch-name>` \
     Deletes a branch.
 Use only if you are sure that all changes have been merged.

-## What are merge conflicts?
+## Merge conflicts

 When merging branches, conflicts can occur.
 Git does its best effort in combining the changes.
 But in the scenario of changing a certain file in _both_ branches, Git does not decide for you which change to prioritize.

-Instead, you might receive a message like:
+Instead, you might get a message like:

 ```
 Auto-merging hello.rb